 - 27.1.
 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person. - 27.2.
 Such events should be recorded and signed by a witness. - 27.3.
 Staff who are likely to need to use physical intervention will be appropriately trained in the Positive Options technique. - 27.4.
-We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.
+We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - 27.5.
+We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.

-&lt;sup>20 General guidance on whistleblowing can be found in the Whistleblowing for Employees guidance.
+&lt;sup>19 General guidance on whistleblowing can be found in the Whistleblowing for Employees guidance.